Visualization of Roman APT products#

 client = Client(processes=True) # In some instances processes=False will perform better

 Set the plot parameters.
-For this notebook we cap the number of exposure to 6,000 so the demo runs quickly.
-Please feel free to remove nmax below or set it to -1 in order to run for all F158 exposures.
+For this notebook, we cap the number of exposures to 6,000 so the demo runs quickly.
+Please feel free to remove nmax below or set it to -1 to run for all F158 exposures.

 # Setting the plot parametes